springweblobby/swl-website/DESIGN.md

 The Multiplayer screen only shows hosts for selected games by default with a visible switch to show all games.

+### Map/Game select

+Definitely not dropdowns.

+For maps a distinction should be made between maps that the user has locally and maps that can be potentially downloaded.
+The map list can be a list of icons (with thumbnails pulled from zk site) that grows as you scroll it.

+For games we should default to the latest stable version (api.springfiles.com allows you to query a rapid tag and get a full name back) and ideally the engine version used by the game needs to be known.
+Having flashy pictures for games would be a plus, but this would have to be filled in manually, so the UI still needs to accomodate random mods that have no known metadata.

+We should resist the temptation to display unimportant technical info about maps and games just to fill the space.
+No one cares about MapMinHeight/MapMaxHeight.

+### Single player game presets

+Since the single player battle store is easily serializable, this can be exploited to allow the user to save her favorite FFA on Real Europe with an intricate set of bots as a preset that can be easily restored.
+Alternatively, the last played single player configurations can be saved automatically.

 ### Invisible components don't render

 Instead of setting style="display: none" for invisible components we don't